olliemcdonald/SIApop/README.md

     make

-Three executables should be created in SIApop/bin/, reflecting time-homogeneous and inhomogeneous simulations
+Three executables should be created in SIApop/bin/, reflecting time-homogeneous and inhomogeneous simulations, and birth-death processes without mutations.

     /SIApop/bin/SIApop
     /SIApop/bin/SIApop-td
+    /SIApop/bin/SIApop-simple

 Note: GSL may be installed in a different location and may require changing the include and library paths in the Makefile.